pyladieshamburg/data-wrangling-with-pandas/README.md

 We hope these tools help you spend more time gaining insights in your next project and less time manipulating your data.

+## How to prepare for the game

+First print out the cards in the pdf, should be double sided, and you need to cut out.. and laminate if you feel creative

+## How to play it

+You need a timer.
+Each player picks (randomly) 5 cards and gets 15 mins to properly understand them.
+All tools are allowed.

+When the time is up, teams of two are formed and in each team players chose a card from the other to have it explained.
+All the explained cards swap hands.
+When the time is up new teams are formed.. a player might have to explain a card they just got explained.. so they have to make sure they got it right :D

+We did about 3 rounds.